 The health of our reptilian brain is vital for healing.
 It controls the immune system and determines what enzymes need to be sent.
 It can also shut down systems of the body to prioritize the system’s ability to heal.

 The monkey brain is in the medial temporal lobe.
 It houses the default mechanisms of Ego, personality, and instinct.
 Many creatures have traits we associate with personality.
 For example, dogs have easily recognizable and distinct personalities.

 Our monkey brain is the control center for our survival, self-preservation, and social instincts.
 This aspect of our brain is like the RAM of a computer.
 It holds processes that trigger automatic thinking and expedited value judgments.
-One of these important brain functions is our fight, flight, or freeze reaction.
+One of these brain functions is our fight, flight or freeze reaction.
 It enables us to react quickly.
 It is a genetic function for life-threatening situations.

 The monkey or reptilian brain is important to us.
-Our “fight, flight, or freeze” reaction mode is vital to our survival.
+Our “fight, flight, or freeze” reaction mode is vital to survival.
 Here, we store the blueprint of things that may be potentially harmful.
 When something fits the harmful blueprint, we react immediately.
 That’s good if your programming is correct, but if someone programs false information, that can cause problems.

 For example, we freeze when we come upon a bear while hiking.
 Instinctively, we know running would cause the bear to charge.
 If we come upon a fallen beehive, we instinctively run.
 The incorrect reaction could mean serious injury.

 Taking control of the primitive mind is essential.
 It keeps you from triggering this response when it is not appropriate.
-Clinicians teach techniques people with trauma the response so that they can deal with memories without triggering the fight, flight, or freeze response.
+Clinicians teach techniques to people with trauma the response so that they can deal with memories without triggering the fight, flight or freeze response.
 Everyone should learn to do this because our culture bombards us with propaganda.

 Environmental and Cultural Influences